intuitibits/wifiexplorer-sensor/README.md

 4. (**Optional**) You can make the script launch at startup by editing ```/etc/rc.local``` to include the line above.
 If your Wi-Fi adapter is other than _wlan0_, change it accordingly.
 Also, the line above must be included just before the line that says ```exit 0```, in case such line is present.

 Once the platform is ready, go to _WiFi Explorer Pro > Preferences > Sensors_ and click '+' to add the new sensor by entering its IP address.
 This address would be the wired (Ethernet) IP address unless you have a secondary Wi-Fi adapter you can use to connect to the sensor (the Wi-Fi adapter used for scanning will be switched to monitor mode while the scan is in progress!).

+You can now go to the WiFi Explorer Pro toolbar and choose your remote sensor to start a scan.